GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 The algorithm steps are described fully [here](https://snowballstem.org/algorithms/english/stemmer.html).

+### Porter2StemmerBase class

+The `Porter2StemmerBase` class is an implementation class that mixes in the [Porter2StemmerMixin](#porter2stemmermixin).
+A const constructor is provided for sub classes.

-### Porter2StemmerExtension Extension
+### Porter2StemmerExtension

-The `Porter2StemmerExtension` extension provides an extension method `String.stemPorter2` that reduces a term to its word stem, base or root form using the `Porter2 (English) stemming algorithm`.
+The [Porter2StemmerExtension]provides an extension method `String.stemPorter2` that reduces a term to its word stem, base or root form using the `Porter2 (English) stemming algorithm`.

 Pass the `exceptions` parameter (a hashmap of String:String) to apply custom exceptions to the algorithm.
-The default exceptions are the static const `Porter2Stemmer.kExceptions`.
+The default exceptions are the static const [Porter2Stemmer.kExceptions].

 This extension method is a shortcut to [Porter2Stemmer.stem] method.